mmondics/aiops-z/README.md

     ![instana-agent-daemonset](images/instana-agent-daemonset.png)

-    This is the Instana agent that is collection all the information about OpenShift and the containerized applications running on it and then sending that information over to the Instana server.
+    This is the Instana agent that is collecting all the information about OpenShift and the containerized applications running on it and then sending that information over to the Instana server.

     The agent is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), which is a Kubernetes object that ensures one copy of the pod runs on each compute node in the cluster.
 Each individual Instana agent pod is responsible for the data and metrics collection for the compute node they run on.